Here’s a scenario for you: you do your due diligence as an aquarist and enjoy a happy aquarium for some time.

 What should you do when you discover a dead fish in your tank?

 A dead fish should be removed from its tank immediately after you’ve found out about the incident.
-This is because when a fish dies it starts to decompose right away, which could foul the water in the aquarium.
+When a fish dies it starts to decompose right away, releasing chemicals that could foul the water in the aquarium.
 The polluted water may then kill the other fish in the tank.

 A decomposing fish will release large amounts of Ammonia into the water.

 High levels of Ammonia are dangerous to the other fish in the tank and may poison them, making the aquarium inhabitable.